hrydgard/ppsspp-site/docs/reference/texture-replacement.md

 Then just refer to the .ktx2 files instead of .png files in the ini.
 You can delete the png files after compressing to ktx2, or keep them around if you want, but you don't have to ship them in your pack if you ship the ktx2 files.
 Note that both these formats are somewhat lossy so if you plan further editing, keep the .png files around somewhere.

+### Limitations and properties of KTX2/DDS compressed texture formats

+* These formats are supported in PPSSPP 1.15 or later only.
+* Basis is RGB-only, no alpha (but consumes half the memory - just 0.5 bytes per pixel).
+It also generally doesn't look very good, so only use on textures where you don't need the best quality.
+* UASTC supports full RGBA at excellent quality, not far from native BC7 or ASTC.
+The data size is bigger than basis though at 1 byte per pixel.
+Still a huge win over raw RGBA with 4 bytes per pixel...
+* DDS will load marginally faster than KTX2 since no transcoding is needed, but these formats are generally not supported on mobile.
+So there's a tradeoff.
+* UASTC is not natively supported on D3D9 or OpenGL ES 2.0, it will be transcoded to raw RGBA, eating up the benefits (still usable though).

 #### Thumbnails in Windows Explorer

 If you want to see thumbnails for KTX2 textures in Explorer, try the [Kram thumbnailer](https://github.com/alecazam/kram/tree/main/kram-thumb-win). (note: I have not tested this yet)